alex-gutev/live_cells/README.md

 ### Computational Cells

 The code you've seen till this point isn't very different from what you'd see if you were using `ValueNotifier`, so why use live cells at all?
-In this section you'll see where live cells excels.
+In this section you'll see where the live cells package excels.

 A computational cell is a cell that depends on the value of one or more argument cells.
 Whenever the values of the argument cells change the value of the computational cell is recomputed and any widgets which